 As young adult (YA) fiction brings popular adult genres into literature for teen audiences, these book genres will continue to sell like hotcakes in 2021.
 From sci-fi to romance, murder, or fantasy, the best books in the YA fiction genre include the same powerful stories and characters that are found in books for older readers.
 Often, themes for teenagers, such as adulthood or rebellion, overlap with existing literary tropes.
 J.K.
 Rowling was hugely successful in this niche with her Harry Potter series, as well as Suzanne Collins with The Hunger Games or R.L.
-Stine who through the series Goosebumps and Fear Street brings horror fiction for the audience of children and teenagers.
+Stine who through the series Goosebumps and Fear Street brings horror fiction to the audience of children and teenagers.

 Best Themes for Book Genres In 2021

 Pandemic: In the following years, the COVID-19 pandemic and the crisis generated by it will influence the works of many writers.
 Elements and themes such as global isolation, panic, natural disaster, socio-political disorders, and transformations caused by diseases and health crises, will appear in fiction and non-fiction books.

 Dystopian: Usually a popular item of (social) fantasy and science fiction, dystopian elements will be used in many other book genres in the next years, including YA fiction.
 Due to the actual medical, social, economic, and political context, dystopian literature became very popular during the pandemic and for sure will inspire future works.